silent-observer/RCPU/README.md

 | `CALL `_`M`_       | `SVPC; JMP A1`           |
 | `HALT`             | `JMP <current address>`  |
 | `DW`_`I`_          | `<raw data in A1>`       |

+## Some other stuff
+### Calling convention
+Function calls are done by instructions `SVPC` and `JMP <function>` or macro `CALL <function>`.
+Instruction `SVPC` saves PC and FP to stack (in order of "PC.h, PC.l, FP").
+Before function call arguments should be pushed to stack in C-language stile (from last to first).
+In the function body arguments are accessed by `[4]`, `[5]`, `[6]`, etc. and local variables by `[0]`, `[-1]`, `[-2]`, etc.
+Function result should be placed in A or A:B or in memory address, specified by A:B register pair.
+Function returns by `RET` instruction (SP should point to the same address as at the start of function) After function call SP should be incremented by arguments size (usually by `ADDI` instruction)

+### Ports
+Currently there are only output ports, so all of them return 0 on reading `LCD_DATA` and `LCD_CTRL` are ports for controlling character LCD display

+### Interrupts
+Currently there are only keyboard interrupts which are rising only if **interrupt enable register** (`FFFFFFFD`) is set.
+Register is set after writing to it non-zero value and reset after writing 0.
+(But as all output ports it returns 0 on reading)
+When keyboard key is pressed, control jumps to address, stored in **interrupt address register** (pair of addresses `FFFFFFFF` and `FFFFFFFE`), pushes key scan code and saves ABC, PC and FP registers to stack (in order of "C, B, A, PC.h, PC.l, FP").
+So inside of interrupt looks like a simple function (except for need to explicitly pop registers ABC at the end of interrupt).

 # Links